graphprotocol/research/specs/graph-protocol-v1/mechanism-design/README.md

 There are several parameters throughout this mechanism design that are set via a governance process.
 In the V1 specification, governance will consist of a small committee that enacts changes to the protocol via a multi-sig contract.

 ## Staking
-Indexing nodes deposit a `stakingAmount` of Graph Tokens to process read requests for a specific dataset, as defined by the `subgraphID`.
+Indexing Nodes deposit a `stakingAmount` of Graph Tokens to process read requests for a specific dataset, as defined by the `subgraphID`.

 For a `stakingAmount` to be considered valid, it must meet the following requirements:
  - `stakingAmount >= minStakingAmount` where `minStakingAmount` is set via governance.
  - The `stakingAmount` must be in the set of the top N staking amounts, where N is determined by the `maxIndexers` parameter that is set via governance.

-Indexing nodes that have staked for a dataset are not limited by the protocol in how many read requests they may process for that dataset.
-However, it may be assumed that indexing nodes with higher deposits will receive more read requests and, thus, collect more fees, if all else is equal, as this represents a greater economic security margin to the end user.
+Indexing Nodes that have staked for a dataset are not limited by the protocol in how many read requests they may process for that dataset.
+However, it may be assumed that Indexing Nodes with higher deposits will receive more read requests and, thus, collect more fees, if all else is equal, as this represents a greater economic security margin to the end user.

 ## Data Retrieval Market
-The work that indexing nodes perform for the network can be described by a function of the type `ReadRequest -> ReadResponse`.
+The work that Indexing Nodes perform for the network can be described by a function of the type `ReadRequest -> ReadResponse`.

 A `ReadRequest` comprises the following parts:
 - `readOperation`